General Principles

 • Inability to maintain adequate SpO2 after 2 failed intubation attempts

-• unable to maintain SpO2 >88% with airway adjuncts (NPA, OPA) and BVM techniques by the most experienced provider on scene
+• Unable to maintain SpO2 >88% with airway adjuncts (NPA, OPA) and BVM techniques by the most experienced provider on scene

 Contact Medical control for additional orders if needed